 • Any training program in which the learning outcomes are not clear (ex: daily workout without any teaching components)

 • Participation in a conference, colloquium, or seminar

 • Workshops or training offered outside Quebec

 • Any request that can be met in one of the group workhops offered by En Piste, unless the proposed project is complementary and allows for the furthering of a new skill acquired in the group activity.

-The alliance contributes to the payment of the trainer's fees up to a maximum hourly rate of $85 per hour for individual training and $100 per hour for small group training.
+The alliance contributes to the payment of the trainer's fees up to a maximum hourly rate of 85$ per hour.
 Any overrun of fees and other expenses related to the training (rental costs of premises, equipment or materials, insurance) must be assumed by the participants and will not be reimbursed.